Get exclusive member benefits & effect social change. Join Today

-The solution containing radioactive material is injected into the bladder through a catheter in the urethra (the tube through which urine is expelled from the body).
-There may be slight discomfort when the catheter is inserted and removed, but this typically subsides shortly after the test.
+The solution containing the radioactive material is injected into your bladder through a catheter in your urethra.
+Your urethra is the tube that allows urine to flow from your bladder to outside your body.
+You may feel slight discomfort when the catheter is inserted and removed, but this typically subsides shortly after the test.

 A radionuclide cystogram requires no special preparation.
-You will have to remove all jewelry and change into a hospital gown prior to the test.
+You will have to remove all jewelry and change into a hospital gown prior to your test.
 Your doctor will ask you questions about your medical history and symptoms.
-Answering these questions as completely as possible can help your doctor identify and minimize any other side effects of the procedure.
+It’s important to answer these questions as completely as possible to help your doctor identify and minimize any potential side effects of the procedure.

-The test will be performed in a hospital’s radiology department or in a specialized testing facility.
+The test will be performed in your hospital’s radiology department or at a specialized testing facility.

 You’ll begin by lying down on a scanner table.
 A nurse will then insert a catheter into your urethra and up into your bladder.
 This may cause some discomfort.

-A solution containing radioactive tracers, which allows the doctor to view the affected internal organs using X-ray, will flow through the catheter into your bladder.
+A solution containing radioactive tracers will flow through the catheter into your bladder.
+This will allow your radiologist to view your bladder using an X-ray scan.
 When your bladder is full, images will be taken of your bladder using a special camera.

 You may also have to urinate while images are taken.
 You may urinate into a urinal or bedpan.
 More images are taken when your bladder is empty.

-When the radiologist is finished with the images, the catheter will be removed and the test terminated.
+When your radiologist is finished, the catheter will be removed and the test will end.
 You will be free to leave when the test is complete.